wri/ndc/June 28/JAM-INDC-EN-MK.md

 #### 2.2 Policy Actions
 As Jamaica develops economically, it is expected that there will be some continued growth in emissions.
 However, Jamaica has undertaken a programme of modernization of energy infrastructure, diversification of energy sources towards cleaner and renewable fuels, and incentivising efficiency that is expected to significantly reduce emissions growth over time.

-Jamaica will contribute to the global GHG emissions reduction by fully implementing energy policies that will ensure, inter alia, that:
+Jamaica will contribute to the global GHG emissions reduction by fully implementing energy policies that will ensure, *inter alia*, that:

 * Jamaicans use energy wisely and aggressively pursue opportunities for conservation and efficiency
 * Jamaica has a modernized and expanded energy infrastructure that enhances energy generation capacity and ensures that energy supplies are safely, reliably, and affordably transported to homes, communities and the productive sectors on a sustainable basis